XinFinOrg/XDC-Subnet/cicd/README.md

   "xdc{{NUMBER}}: {...}
 }
 ```
-2. Access to aws console, create a bucket with name `tf-devnet-bucket`:
+2. Access to aws console, create a bucket with name `tf-subnet-devnet-bucket`:
   - You can choose any name, just make sure update the name in the s3 bucket name variable in `variables.tf`
   - And update the name of the terraform.backend.s3.bucket from `s3.tf`
 3. Upload the file from step 1 into the above bucket with name `node-config.json`